 There are a lot of things you need to learn in order to install a clear bra on your vehicle.
 For instance, you can wax a car even if you’re a complete beginner, and you’ll probably do everything fine.

 If you make some mistakes while applying PPF, the cost of fixing it may be a little bit higher.
 So, that’s why you should always take it to professionals with enough experience.

 5. Car Isn’t Easier To Clean

-When people apply paint protection to their vehicle, they expect it to be easier to wash and maintain clean.
+When people install paint protection on their vehicles, they expect it to be easier to wash and maintain clean.
 However, when it comes to paint protection films, they don’t make the car easier to clean.
 You’ll even have to buy specific soaps designed for washing cars with clear bras.

 The reason lies in the hydrophobic properties of PPFs.
 Usually, they don’t have such good hydrophobic properties as waxes, sealants, and ceramic coatings.
 And that’s why the dirt might wash off a bit tougher.

-6. If PPF Tear, You Need To Replace It
+6. If PPF Tears, You Need To Replace It

 If, somehow, the PPF tears, you will have to replace the whole part.
 Even though it’s not a big deal for most people – because it still prevents the paint from being scratched, you should still know it.